 Amazon CloudFront vs. Cloudflare: The main differences

 Although both CDNs are meant to address the same issue of bringing the load times down, they have certain operational and working differences.
-To help you choose the right service for you and your business, here’s a comparison table detailing the major differences between CloudFront and Cloudflare.
+To help you choose the right service for you and your business, here’s a comparison table detailing the major differences.

 |Caching||Caches content on the proxy servers as close to the end users as possible for faster request-response cycles.||Leverages Amazon S3 buckets to store the cache|